-- > Some have advocated that current U.S. monetary policy should switch to a nominal GDP target. - > This would be sort of like price level targeting, but not as good, according to leading theories. - ➤ My argument is that the Fed is, in effect, price level targeting anyway. - > Attempting to target nominal GDP without adjustment for the Reinhart-Rogoff effect could be an unmitigated disaster.
+- Nominal GDP targeting would be similar to price level targeting, but not as good, according to leading theories. - My argument is that the Fed is, in effect, price level targeting anyway. - Attempting to target nominal GDP without adjustment for the Reinhart-Rogoff effect could be a policy disaster. - Alternative theories include the idea that surprise inflation is a way to partially default on debt. - This type of policy would likely impair U.S. credit markets for many years.